Understanding workplace harassment

 We would need more details to make a definitive decision, but this scenario could well amount to harassment as your colleague’s behaviour was inappropriate and perceived by you as offensive, although you were not directly targeted.

-However, evidence continues to suggest that women are more likely to be sexually harassed, and perpetrators of more serious harassment tend to be male (McDonald, P and Charlesworth, S. (2015) Workplace sexual harassment at the margins, Work, employment and society, pages 1 to 17).
+However, evidence continues to suggest that women are more likely to be sexually harassed, and perpetrators of more serious harassment tend to be male.

-52% of women have experienced sexual harassment (TUC & Everyday Sexism project, 2016).
+52% of women have experience sexual harassment, according to the TUC and Everyday Sexism project.

 Harassment can also be combined with homophobic, racist or other identity-based harassment; all of which are forms of illegal discrimination within the Equality Act 2010.